 Forget the stereotypes about samba, soccer, and the rainforest.
 Brazil is much more than that.
 The fifth-largest country in the world, with the fifth-largest population, this is the home to a people with as much ethnic diversity as love for their families, their communities, and the place where they live.Instituto Monte Castelo was born in 2017 to provide accurate, clear policy proposals and commentary.
 As an independent organization, we have never received, and never will, any financial support from any government or political party.

-Instituto Monte Castelo is named after the most important battle Brazilian troops took part in during Second World War.
+Our organization was named after the most important battle Brazilian troops took part in during Second World War.
 The heroic conquest of Monte Castelo, a strategic mountain in Italy that had been under Nazi control, reminds us the Brazilian people is capable of achieving great things in the fight for freedom.

 But the idea of personal responsibility is just as crucial.
 Political liberty requires informed political participation.
-A healthy democracy cannot subsist without virtuous citizens.
+A healthy democracy cannot survive without virtuous citizens.
 Often, in Brazil, this notion has been neglected, and transferring power to the federal government was seen as the first option to solve any major problem.
 This needs to change.